LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: combined)_
 _(Select all response items that correspond to practices in your organization.
 Caution, some combinations would not be consistent)_

-- [ ] 3.1.a operates informally in this respect and relies on the competence and responsibility of the collaborators involved.
+- [ ] 3.1.a Operates informally in this respect and relies on the competence and responsibility of the collaborators involved.
-- [ ] 3.1.b has a documented and systematically implemented approach to test set isolation.
+- [ ] 3.1.b Has a documented and systematically implemented approach to test set isolation.
-- [ ] 3.1.c uses a versioning and traceability tool for the training and test datasets used, thus enabling the non-contamination of test data to be checked or audited at a later date.
+- [ ] 3.1.c Uses a versioning and traceability tool for the training and test datasets used, thus enabling the non-contamination of test data to be checked or audited at a later date.
-- [ ] 3.1.d systematically provides for the development of two or more testsets to increase resilience.
+- [ ] 3.1.d Systematically provides for the development of two or more testsets to increase resilience.

 ---